pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 ## v1.5.17 Patch

-Patches USN-2929-1.
+Patches USN-2929-1 (a high CVE in Linux kernel).
 Additional info can be found at https://pivotal.io/security.

 ## v1.5.16 Patch